How is Audi making carbon-neutral production a reality?

 Brussels is an example: Production at the site is completely carbon neutral, as certified by independent experts.
 That makes the facility both a pioneer and a role model.
 It is also logical that the first purely electric series-production vehicle, the Audi e-tron, is manufactured here.
 This is one effort not only to secure the company’s own future, but also to play its part in achieving the strategic goal of sustainability.

 Since 2016, the switch to green electricity has enabled Audi Brussels to prevent the release of around 17,000 metric tons of CO₂ into the atmosphere each year – equivalent to the footprint of some 1,500 Germans per year.

 Audi in Brussels offsets CO₂ emissions generated by the use of natural gas by purchasing biogas certificates, thereby compensating for around 22,000 metric tons of CO₂ pollution annually.
-For this amount, an Audi A3 Sedan could drive nearly 4,200 times around the globe.
+For this amount, an Audi A3 Sedan could drive about 4,200 times around the globe.

 Apart from reducing CO₂ emissions, other steps are taken to improve the site’s environmental footprint.
 Additional projects protect the environment by conserving water and energy or reducing emissions of pollutants into the air and water.

 All processes are founded on efficiency.
 And that includes avoiding materials that are harmful to the environment and making optimum use of resources.
 Cutting-edge technology is used to accomplish this.

 Environmental protection in Brussels